Gellybean/Mathfinder-Bot/eval.md

 -:-

-`expr`

- - The expression to evaluate.
+`expr` The expression to evaluate.

-`targets` *DM Role Only*

- - By using @mentions, you can eval multiple active characters at once.
+`targets` *DM Role Only.* By using @mentions, you can eval multiple active characters at once.

 cool?